radiant-rstats/docker/install/rsm-msba-macos-m1.md

 ## Connecting to postgresql

-The rsm-msba-intel container comes with <a href="http://www.postgresqltutorial.com" target="_blank">postgresql</a> installed.
+The rsm-msba-arm container comes with <a href="http://www.postgresqltutorial.com" target="_blank">postgresql</a> installed.
 Once the container has been started, you can access postgresql in different ways.
 The easiest is to use `pgweb`.
 Start `pgweb` and enter the code below in the "Scheme" tab:

 ```bash
 postgresql://jovyan:postgres@127.0.0.1:8765/rsm-docker